 A remission may be temporary or permanent.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the cancer returning.
 Understanding your child’s risk of recurrence and the treatment options may help you and your child feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
-After testing is done, you and your child’s doctor will talk about the treatment options.
+When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+After this testing is done, you and your child’s doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above, such as surgery and chemotherapy.
 However, these treatments may be used in a different combination or given at a different pace.
-Your child’s doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+Your child’s doctor may suggest clinical trials that are studying new ways to treat recurrent osteosarcoma.

-Treatment for recurrent osteosarcoma depends on three factors:
+Treatment for recurrent osteosarcoma depends on 3 factors: